dot-event/dot-event/README.md

 **Prop tip 2:** The listener function always receives a prop array as its first argument.

-## User-provided argument
+## Emit argument

 ```js
 dot.on((prop, arg) => arg)
 dot({ a: "b" }) // { a: "b" }
 ```

-**Arg tip 1:** The last non-prop emit argument is the user-provided argument.
+**Arg tip 1:** The last non-prop emit argument is the emit argument.

-**Arg tip 2:** The listener function always receives the user-provided argument as its second argument.
+**Arg tip 2:** The listener function always receives the emit argument as its second argument.

 ## Any